anooprav7/vscode-settings/README.md

 * control + `         => Open Editor Terminal
 * command + /         => Comment the line(s) of code using //
 * fn + up/down arrow  => Page Up / Page Down
+* option + w          => Select a text and press these keys to add tag before and after the text (htmltagwrap plugin)
 ```

 ### Cursor Control (Editing)